Compare Fractions With Different Numerators And Denominators

 To effectively compare fractions with different numerators and denominators, several key concepts must be understood:

 1. Equivalent Fractions: Fractions that represent the same value but have different numerators and denominators.
-For example, 1/2 and 2/4 are equivalent fractions.
+To give you an idea, 1/2 and 2/4 are equivalent fractions.

 2. Least Common Multiple (LCM): The smallest multiple that is common to two or more numbers.
 Finding the LCM of the denominators is essential for converting fractions to a common denominator.